Routing requests

 Having a web application with just one route isn’t very exciting… or useful!
 Let’s add a couple more routes so that the application starts to shape up like this:

-URL Pattern | Handler | Action |
+Route pattern | Handler | Action |

 ---|---|---|